SPEAK WITH A TEAM MEMBER (770) 920-6030

 After that, the family member who wants to keep the home may consider buying the remaining heirs out of their portion.
 If the heirs cannot agree on a fair market price for the interested buyer, selling the property may be an option to give everyone their fair portion of the estate.

-What to Do If Heirs Decide To Keep The Property
+What to Do If Heirs Decide to Keep the Probate Property

 If you are the personal representative, you must outline and pay estate creditors before transferring any probate property.
 This rule applies even when there is a will.